 Within the body of literature on \cft{} and \voa{s} the class of rational theories (satisfying a number of technical niceness conditions including \(C_2\)-cofiniteness and the category of admissible modules being semisimple) stand out as being exceptionally intensively studied and well understood.
 One particularly compelling aspect of these rational theories is the abundance of rich mathematical structures they exhibit.
 For example, the fact that their categories of modules are modular tensor categories and that the categorical action of the modular group via Hopf links and twists matches the modular transformations of characters \cite{HuaVer08}.
 Apart from their intrinsic mathematical beauty these modularity results also have practical implications: they allow the efficient computation of tensor products (also called fusion) of \voa{} modules in terms of the modular transformation formulae of characters.
 In practice, this provides an enormous reduction in the computational effort required to understand fusion products.

 There is ample evidence to suggest that the modularity properties enjoyed by rational theories generalise to large classes of non-rational ones.
-The purpose of this paper is to prove that these conjectured modularity properties do indeed hold for so called admissible \(\slt\) and \(\Nt=2\) superconformal theories.
+The purpose of this paper is to prove that these conjectured modularity properties do indeed hold for so-called admissible \(\slt\) and \(\Nt=2\) superconformal theories.
 In order to better understand these conjectures, we begin with a historical overview.
-This paper makes use of a coset realisation of the \(\Nt=2\) superconformal algebra in terms of \(\slt\) and a fermionic ghost (or \(bc\)) system \cite{KZ1,KZ2,CL2,EG}.
-Because of this the representation theories of \(\Nt=2\) and \(\slt\) are closely intertwined and any statement about the representation theory for one algebra has a corresponding version for the other.

-A first hint of modularity beyond rationality was discovered by Kac and Wakimoto \cite{KM1,KM2,KM3} when they computed modular transformation formulae for characters of simple highest weight modules over affine Lie algebras at admissible levels and weights.
+A first hint of modularity beyond rationality was discovered by Kac and Wakimoto \cite{KM1,KM2,KM3} when they computed modular transformation formulae for characters of simple highest weight modules over affine simple Lie algebras at admissible levels and weights.
 Since the non-negative integral levels (which are the only ones giving rise to rational theories) are a proper subset of all admissible levels, it is somewhat surprising for such formulae to exist at all.
 Shortly afterwards Koh and Sorba \cite{KoSo} plugged these modular transformation properties for \(\slt\) into the Verlinde formula, which, rather startlingly, predicted negative multiplicities for some summands appearing in certain fusion products.
-This in turn led to some concern within the academic community that these non-integral admissible (also called fractional admissible) theories may suffer from some intrinsic ``sickness'' \cite{CFTbook}.
+This in turn led to concern within the academic community that these non-integral admissible (also called fractional admissible) theories may suffer from some intrinsic ``sickness'' \cite{CFTbook}.